jouwdan/tutors-final-project/README.md

 Due to my experience with Svelte, I was very excited to work on the new version of Tutors using SvelteKit.
 I had been following the development of SvelteKit for a while and was very excited to see it released.
 I had also been following the development of [Skeleton](https://skeleton.dev), a SvelteKit focused UI library.
 It was clear that SvelteKit was going to be a great fit for the new version of Tutors, being built on top of Svelte, and providing a lot of important new features, such as server-side rendering and a built in file-based routing system.
 It also provides a lot of flexibility in terms of how the application was structured, which allowed us to create a structure which suited the Tutors Project's needs.

 Eamonn taken the liberty of doing the migration of the current designed Tutors Course Reader to SvelteKit.
 This was a great opportunity for me to get familiar with SvelteKit and to learn how to use it.
-I also got the opportunity to work on the new Tutors Course Reader design, which was to be done in Skeleton, and migrate more of the course reader into components in the tutors-ui library.
+I also got the opportunity to work on the new Tutors Course Reader design, which was to be done in Skeleton, and migrate the components of the course reader into the tutors-ui library.

-## Skeleton & tutors-ui components
+## Skeleton, Storybook & tutors-ui components

-The next job was to migrate the tutors-ui package to use Skeleton.
+Once the Sveltekit version of Tutors was built, I took to work on the new Tutors Course Reader design and, in turn, create the `tutors-ui` library.
+This was done in Skeleton, a UI library built specifically for SvelteKit.
+Skeleton is a UI library which is built on top of TailwindCSS, and provides a lot of components which can be used to build out a SvelteKit application.
+It also provides a lot of flexibility in terms of how the application is structured, allowing for a lot of customisation.
+It was much less opinionated than other UI libraries, such as [DaisyUI](https://daisyui.com/), which was a big plus for me as we needed something we could tailor to our needs more.

-In order to display the components of the design system, I created a [Storybook instance](https://ui.tutors.dev) for the `tutors-ui` package.
-I initially looked into alternatives to Storybook, and came across Vitebook - but this ended up being depracated and stopped being maintained after I started working with it, so I settled on Storybook as it is a leader in this space it made sense to go with it as it is well established.
+In order to display the components of the design system, I created a [Storybook instance](https://ui.tutors.dev) for the `tutors-ui` library.
+I initially looked into alternatives to Storybook, and came across Vitebook - but this ended up being depracated and stopped being maintained after I started working with it, so I settled on Storybook as it is a leader in this space it made sense to go with a well established solution.

 ## An updated monorepo structure